 Old Cowtown Museum

 Some say when you head to Old Cowtown Museum, you can hear whispers and footsteps of people who lived in Wichita long ago.
 As legend has it, Wichita Eagle newspaper founder Marshall Murdock had a young daughter who died of spinal meningitis.
 People say they have seen and heard her playing around the family home and other historic buildings around Cowtown.
 Employees and visitors have said they have witnessed lights turning on and off, the sound of footsteps and even apparitions in some cases.
 There are even rumors of objects being moved.
 Keep an eye out when you visit this living history museum, or watch the calendar for ghost tours that happen several times a year.

 Wichita-Sedgwick County Historical Museum

 One would think ghostly activity would be flourishing amid the limestone walls at the Wichita-Sedgwick County Historical Museum, a historic building in downtown that was used as City Hall between 1892 and 1976.
 However, very little activity has been seen here.
-Sure, employees say there have been times they have heard footsteps and voices, and some claim to be “touched” by spirits, but none report feeling unsafe while there.
+Employees say there have been times they have heard footsteps and voices, and others have claim to be “touched” by spirits.
+Rest assured, though, none report feeling unsafe while there.
 Most of the activity is said to be coming from the second and third floors, usually late at night or early in the morning.

 McConnell Air Force Base